 Ancient wisdom tells us that Winter is a time for rest and renewal.
-But in our culture we turn on the lights, turn up the heat, get some caffeine and keep on truckin’.
+But in our culture, we turn on the lights, turn up the heat, get some caffeine and keep on truckin’.
 Some music with a downbeat fills the emptiness quite well.

 What is the consequence to have no Winter in our lives?
-And what is rest and renewal anyway?
+And what are rest and renewal anyway?
 Ah, I’m too busy to consider these questions, and I have some Facebook, or maybe YouTube to attend to anyway.

 But at some point, your body and soul, yes your soul, cry out for something besides action, busyness, results, distraction, and stimulation.
 The well goes dry, and your spirit knocks on the door.
 Do you answer the door?